Board of Directors: Members

 Dr. Drosdowech’s clinical interests include shoulder replacement, shoulder arthroscopy and shoulder trauma.
 His research interests are computer navigated shoulder replacement, clinical outcomes of shoulder replacement and rotator cuff repair.

-As the current Vice-President of the PSO, he has Board responsibilities as well as being a member of the Resource Planning & Audit Committee and Medical Advisory Committee for St. Joseph’s Health Care, London.
+As the current President of the Professional Staff Organization at St. Joseph’s Health Care London, he has Board responsibilities as well as being a member of the Resource Planning & Audit Committee and Medical Advisory Committee for St. Joseph’s Health Care, London.

 Paul Dugsin currently is the Managing Partner at Magnus Associates, a London-based strategic consultancy.
 Paul Dugsin is a strategic planner who drives major initiatives for large private sector and institutional clients in Canada, the US, Germany, and Brazil.
 Some of Paul’s special areas of focus include: complex and international partnership development, large-scale innovation and R&D strategy, resource alignment, and multi-party funding initiatives.
 Paul has secured nearly $1B in funds for client initiatives.